mongpt/Pill_dispenser_project/README.md

 # 💊 Pill Dispenser Project

 This repository contains the implementation details for the Pill Dispenser, a second-year hardware project developed at Metropolia University of Applied Sciences by Xuan Dang, Mong Phan, and Gemma Qin, submitted on January 14, 2024.
-The project aims to create an automated pill dispenser to improve medication adherence by dispensing daily medications at preset times, with real-time monitoring and logging capabilities.
+A prototype smart pill dispenser developed as a second-year embedded systems project on the Raspberry Pi
+              Pico W, using a bare-metal architecture.
+The system automates daily medication delivery with an 8-compartment rotary mechanism driven by a stepper motor and validated through a piezoelectric sensor.
+An optical fork sensor ensures precise wheel calibration, while an EEPROM module logs system states and events.
+The dispenser communicates its status over LoRaWAN using the Grove LoRa-E5 module, enabling remote monitoring.
+Designed for reliability and ease of use, this project demonstrates practical embedded hardware integration for healthcare and assistive technologies.

 ## 📖 Project Report